 S.L.D.
 Assessment

-Neurodiversity-affirmative assessments for specific learning difficulties (i.e., dyslexia and/or dyscalculia) are available for children and young people aged 7 to 18 years and 11 months.
+Neurodiversity-affirmative assessments for specific learning difficulties (i.e., dyslexia and/or dyscalculia) are available for children and young people aged 6 to 18 years.
 These assessments adhere to best practice guidelines and are accepted by public sector agencies.
 Importantly, reports are recognised by the D.E.S. when advocating for important educational accommodations and supports (e.g., R.A.C.E., D.A.R.E.).

 Make Contact

-The current wait time for an S.L.D. assessment is approximately two-months.
+The current wait time for an S.L.D. assessment is currently less than two-months.

 Assessment Process